-External hazards have a potential for affecting many different pieces of equipment simultaneously.
+External hazards have a potential for affecting many different parts/pieces of equipment simultaneously.
 The analysis needs to consider both externally induced failures as well as unrelated failures caused by internal plant faults.
-Some external hazards could compromise the containment and accident mitigation systems and/or their supporting systems, and/or can cause significant off-site damage and therefore the emergency response personnel may not be available and the communications, evacuation and sheltering may be affected.
+Some external hazards could compromise the containment, safety and accident mitigation systems and/or their supporting systems, and/or can cause significant off-site damage and therefore the emergency response personnel may not be available and the communications, evacuation and sheltering/concealment may be affected.
 Consequently, the impact of external events on the results of a Level 2 and a Level 3 PSA may be more significant than on those of a Level 1 PSA.

-Another important issue is the treatment of human actions in case of external hazard occurrence, due to the fact that the stress levels and conditions in the plant may differ considerably from the ones after an internal initiating event.
+Another important issue is the treatment of human actions in case of external hazard occurrence, due to the fact that the stress levels, conditions and type of the impact in the plant may differ considerably from the ones after an internal initiating event.
 Modelling the external hazards in multi-unit context is also a challenging topic, so as the consideration of combination of hazards.
-Reasonable assumptions should be made on the probability of simultaneous occurrence of hazards.
-And there may be a need to consider combinations of more frequent / less extreme event, which may be not relevant as single event, but which might need to be considered for combined events.
+Reasonable assumptions should be made on the probability of simultaneous occurrence of hazards or its transfer between the units.
+Also, there may be a need to consider combinations of more frequent / less extreme event, which may be not relevant as single event, but which might need to be considered for combined events.